rgmz/kingfisher/README.md

 make all # builds for every OS and architecture supported
 ```

+### Install as a Git pre-commit hook

+Run `kingfisher precommit --install` to set up a Git pre-commit hook that runs
+`kingfisher --quiet --only-valid --no-update-check` before each commit.
+Use `--global` to operate on all repositories or `--repo` to target only the
+current repository without prompting.
+Remove the hook with
+`kingfisher precommit --remove`.

 ### Run Kingfisher in Docker

 Run the dockerized Kingfisher container: